-Kimberly D. Gayle is the Chief Program Officer at Wacif, where she provides leadership and management oversight of Wacif’s small business and entrepreneurship advisory services and technical assistance initiatives.
-Before Wacif, she was the Regional Director for the Minority Business Assistance Center lead by the State of Ohio’s Minority Business Development Division and hosted by the Columbus Urban League.
+Kimberly D. Gayle provides leadership and management oversight of Wacif’s small business and entrepreneurship advisory services and technical assistance initiatives.
+Before Wacif, she was the Regional Director for the Minority Business Assistance Center led by the State of Ohio’s Minority Business Development Division and hosted by the Columbus Urban League.
 The Columbus Minority Business Assistance Center served the needs of Ohio’s small, minority, and socially economically disadvantaged businesses in 18 counties.
 She is a certified business advisor with extensive experience driving business growth in start-up, turnaround, and well-established cultures.

 Her professional career began as a Business Consultant at Pricewaterhouse Coopers, LLP after earning her Bachelor of Science degree in Finance and master’s degree in Public Administration.
 While Kimberly had many careers in the financial sector including banking, auditing, and mortgage lending, she quickly realized that her education, expertise, and consulting background could help small businesses.
 She knew that having meaningful work driven by her values, purpose, and mission would lead her to a more fulfilling career.
 She is a business strategist who brings ideas from conception through completion as she designs cost-conscious solutions and initiates successful programs for both for-profit and non-profit organizations.